-This report provides the results of the Anti-Dumping Commission's (the Commission's) consideration of an application lodged by Tianjin Youfa Steel Pipe Group Co., Ltd (Tianjin Youfa) for the review of the dumping duty notice and countervailing duty notice applying to its exports to Australia of certain hollow structural sections (HSS)1 from the People's Republic of China (China).
+This report provides the results of the Anti-Dumping Commission's (the Commission's) consideration of an application lodged by Stemcor Australia Pty Ltd (Stemcor) for the review of the dumping duty notice as it applies to exports to Australia of certain hollow structural sections (HSS)1 from the Republic of Korea (Korea) by Kukje Steel Co., Ltd. (Kukje).

 The application is based on a change in the variable factors.
-The variable factors relevant to the review are the normal value, export price, non-injurious price and the amount of countervailable subsidy received in respect of the goods.
+The variable factors relevant to the review are the normal value, export price and non-injurious price.
 The application states that the normal value and export price have changed.